 As well as this, koi may just be getting bored of their food and have nicer snacks to eat around the pond, especially if you have plenty of plants.
 They may also be feeling a little under the weather that day and may not be interested in eating, which is normal, but if the behaviour continues for more than a few days it should be investigated further.
 Below are some of the more common reasons your koi may stop eating their food, with some problems being more serious than others.

 Common reasons why Koi stop eating:

 - Stress & unhappiness

 - Sudden drop in water temperature

 This causes problems with excess waste build-up, weakened fish, and koi which eventually grow bored of the food in general.
-Just like us, koi have a complex range of taste buds and like to eat certain things that come natural in their diet; ingredients that can be found in good quality feeds.
-These include: High protein from aquatic source (i.e., fish meal), low ash content (waste/filler), and a good vitamin & mineral profile.
+Just like us, koi have a complex range of taste buds and like to eat certain things that come naturally in their diet; ingredients that can be found in good quality feeds.
+These include high protein from aquatic sources (i.e., fish meal), low ash content (waste/filler), and a good vitamin & mineral profile.
 Making sure the food you’re giving your koi is both tasty and nutritious will improve their eating habits and overall health!

 Will a sick or injured koi stop eating food?

 When a koi is sick, either from bacteria, parasites, or injury, they’ll naturally break away from the group and seek a quiet place in the pond.
 During this “downtime” period they’ll try to recover and are unlikely to be interested in food or treats.
 Depending on how serious the illness or injury is, this may only last a few days, but it could last weeks.
 If you suspect a fish is sick or injured and they’ve not come up for food for a few days, you should consider treating the fish for both parasites and infection, as well as giving them a hands-on inspection.